 Rowallane has always followed the beat of its own drum with a naturalistic intent.
 When the Reverend John Moore bought the land in 1858, his family and friends were mystified by his attraction to a parcel of famished fields and poor grazing with an appalling quantity of stone underneath.
 But he had specific plans.
 Already keen on gardening, the Reverend built a house in 1860, again surprising everyone by going relatively modest with the abode while pouring most of the money into the parkland as he blasted rock to achieve a smooth approach to the house.
 Rather than hauling his boulder harvest away, he used the stone for walls and natural accents, such as whimsical stone chairs.
 He built a massive walled potager for practical purposes but elsewhere followed the influence of Irish-born journalist/gardener William Robinson by installing naturalistic plantings.
 And then the Reverend invited the public to come and witness his horticultural playground, specifically providing seats for his visitors’ comfort and viewing pleasure.
 It’s clear that this garden has a long history of sharing its charm.

-Upon the Reverend Moore’s passing in 1903, his nephew, plantsman Hugh Armytage Moore, inherited the estate, adding more exotic plants into the protected microclimate.
+Upon the Reverend Moore’s passing in 1903, his nephew, plantsman Hugh Armytage Moore, inherited the estate, adding more fascinating plants into the protected microclimate.
 The National Trust then took the estate under its care, stewarding the Victorian and Edwardian plantings while encouraging the public to partake in the beauty, which is particularly breathtaking when the rhododendrons are clad in their brilliant flower trusses.

 All of the plantings are maintained by a team of five gardeners, plus a small army of volunteers.
 “They are so generous with their time and energy,” says Claire.
 “They truly love the garden and have an emotional connection with it.”
 Those team members serve as ready stewards for the Davidia involucrata, magnolias, rhododendrons, stewartias, and quantities of perennials that populate the farmland and former paddock.
 Adds Claire, “The views are panoramic.
 Everything surrounds you and sort of gives you a big hug.
 It all just feels magical.”